norcams/iaas/docs/team/testing/persistence.rst

 Modify instance while preserving network:

+Given no volumes attached:

+Note!
+Rebuild is verified to hang if volume(s) are attached to the instance prior to running the rebuild command.
+However, resize works with volumes attached (test01 2026-02-10).

 Rebuild instance with user data to change root password and verify

 Rebuild instance from snapshot and login SSH